Pan fried pork chops make a quick easy dinner recipe. Made in less than 30 minutes, these glazed pork chops are tender, juicy and flavorful.

 - Season both sides of pork with kosher salt, pepper and garlic powder.

 - In a large skillet over medium high heat, add the olive oil.
-Sear and brown the pork chops for 3 minutes.
-Turn, lower heat to medium and cook for another 5 minutes or so until internal temperature reads 145°F. Remove from pan, cover and allow to rest while making the sauce.
+Sear and brown the pork chops on one side for 3 minutes.
+Turn the chops over, lower heat to medium and cook for another 5 minutes or until internal temperature reads 145°F. Remove from pan, cover and allow to rest while making the sauce.

 - Add the sauce ingredients to the hot skillet, scraping up the browned bits on bottom of pan.
 Bring to a boil, lower heat and simmer for 3-5 minutes until syrupy.
 Add a tablespoon of butter and swirl in to incorporate (optional).